 Backlinks are an essential element in a successful SEO strategy.
-Whether you are actively chasing links from other websites, or you’re creating content that commands authority and generates natural links from websites citing you as a source – links remain an essential ranking factor.
+Whether you are actively chasing links from other websites, or you’re creating content that commands authority and generates natural links from websites citing you as a source.
+Despite the value of backlinks in SEO changing, links remain an essential ranking factor.

 If you have spent countless hours earning or developing high-quality backlinks to your website, it can be a disheartening view to think it could be for naught if you ever decide to move that web page from one location to another.